soundvibe/m3/docs/content/how_to/binary-quickstart.md

 ---
-menuTitle: Manual Cluster Deployment
+linktitle: "Quickstart using binaries"
 weight: 2
 ---

 <!-- TODO: Combine with other quickstart? -->

-# Creating a Single Node M3DB Cluster - Binaries
+# Creating a Single Node M3DB Cluster with Binaries

 This guide shows how to install and configure M3DB, create a single-node cluster, and read and write metrics to it.